 There Are Many Opportunities for Cute Couple Outfits

 Because nothing says commitment like matching.
 "Whether you're dressing up for Halloween together, twinning in L.L.
 Bean duck boots, or buying matching sweaters for upcoming holiday parties, there are so many opportunities to coordinate your outfits and have fun getting to know each other while you're at it," says Stahl.

-“For a good portion of the United States, we are no longer in air conditioning mode, and the nights are getting crisp,” says Cavallo.
-“This makes for great ‘Netflix and chill’ nights binging on House of Cards.”
-Or just lounge in front of your fireplace, if you’re classy like that.
+"For a good portion of the United States, we are no longer in air conditioning mode, and the nights are getting crisp," says Cavallo.
+"This makes for great 'Netflix and chill' nights binging on The Good Place."
+Or just lounge in front of your fireplace, if you're classy like that.